abhishek-anand/security-guide-for-developers/what-can-go-wrong.md

 ![A map of live DDoS attacks](ddos.png)

-You can read more about DoS in Chapter 13.
+You can read more about DoS attacks in Chapter 13.

-**LangSec**
+In 2005, MySpace (when it still was a thing) was hit by a relatively harmless vulnerability where more than a million users profiles displayed the text 'but most of all, samy is my hero'.
+And all this happened within a day of its release by 21 year old Samy Kamkar.
+MySpace has to be shut down for sometime to fix the issue and Samy was raided by the FBI and put on probation with no computer access for three years.
+This was an example of Cross-Site Srcipting bug, more commonly known as XSS.
+XSS is one of the most frequently occuring vulnerabilites in web security.
+XSS allows execution of arbitrary JavaScript code in a users browser when the user visits a vulnerable website.
+The code can load other remote JavaScript files, steal cookies and session information, deface websites, deceive users into disclosing their secrets appearing as the legitimate website or display some text as in case of MySpace and Samy.

-XSS, Certificate issue, nginx apache issue.
-Security headers chapter 11.
+Certificate issue, nginx apache issue.
+We discuss security related HTTP headers in Chapter 11.